 It is perhaps a safe pick for Barry Jenkins's first feature after the Oscar-winning masterpiece "Moonlight" to be to adapt the James baldwin novel, but it is still a beautifully poetic choice.
 Fonny (James) and Tish (Layne) are lovers who've known each other since they were little kids.
 Now, just as they're searching for their first apartment, Fonny is arrested for rape.
 It's fairly obvious from the first moment that he's innocent.
 The cop, Officer Bell (Ed Skrein) clearly had a gripe against Fonny, and when a Puerto Rican woman, Victoria (Emily Rios) on the other side of town, claims she was raped, Fonny's picked out of a photo lineup.
 Right as this happen, Tish discovers that she's pregnant.
 There's a wonderful opening sequence where she announces her pregnancy to her family.
 Her mother Sharon (Oscar-winner Regina King) is thrilled and sets up a nice little getogether with her husband Joseph (Colman Domingo) and Tish's oldest sister Ernestine (Tayonah Parris), and she then organizes an impromptu getogether with Fonny's family, most of whom seem nice, in particular his father, Frank (Michael Beach), although Mrs. Hunt (Aunjanue Ellis) is a piece of work.

 They arrange for a young idealistic lawyer Levy (Dave Franco) who they know they can't afford, but he does his best despite several road blocks, including having to find the victim after she ran off to Puerto Rico, causing one of several delays.
 Tish starts working at a shop behind a perfume counter, which involves this really incredible montage about how the white customers will always smell and grab her hand, but the Black customer will always allow her to spray their hand and smell the perfume.
 Not that I've ever gone up to a perfume counter, but I wonder how accurate that is.
-The two father work a hustle selling stolen goods out of the back of a van in order to earn money to pay the lawyer.
+The two fathers work a hustle selling stolen goods out of the back of a van in order to earn money to pay the lawyer.
 Sharon heads down to Puero Rico to confront the victim, who everybody seems to honestly believe was a victim of a sexual assault even if they know it couldn't have been Fonny.
 There's one scene that I'm sure is the one that Regina King won the Oscar for that involves her trying to figure out how to wear her hair in the mirror.

 The movie has a way of relating all this as though it's not a specific tale.
 In fact, the movie begins with a quote from Baldwin about how there's a Beale Street all over America, and the fact that this one is in New York is coincidental.
 Personally, I hear Beale Street and think Memphis and that's a little bit more of a unique Beale Street than most, but I get his point.
 The movie's subtext is nothing new, how unfair the Justice System is, especially to minorities, especially to the poor, especially if the police are corrupt.
 There's two things that really takes the movie and really pull from good to great, first is the instinctual poetic directing and storytelling of Jenkins.
 The movie's not linear and often bounces from before or after the time Fonny was imprisoned.
 It also spreads across different perspective, like a scene where Fonny works on an art piece in prison; he finds out he's an artisan.
 He's looking forward to a career if/when he gets out.